bfarahdel/recipe-web-app/README.md

 The search query can be based on the name of the recipe, nutritional content (e.g. max fat content 25g), and dietary restrictions (e.g. “without nuts”).

 A drop-down list of the search results will appear below the search bar.
 If one of the search results are clicked on, a page with the recipe title, ingredients, and instructions will be displayed on the page.
-On this recipe page, when the 'Add to Favs' button is clicked, the recipe name will be added to the favorites list.
+On this recipe page, when the **heart-shaped button** is clicked, the recipe name will be added to the favorites list.
+When the **X** button is clicked, the recipe will be removed from the favorites list.

 ### Pylint Warnings that were disabled
 - pylint: disable=W0613, R0201, W0611  => This was a warning saying one variable is not used but it was necessary to run validation checks.